Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 - A value system derived from the physical act of verifying tree survival.
 - A value system that rewards people responsible for tree survival.

 ## Core ideas:
 - The token has a market-driven value.
 - All tokens are backed by a tree verification(s).
-- One can own fractions of both trees and tokens.
+- One can own fractions of tree impact with tokens.
-- Greenstand sets standard to validates tokens
+- Greenstand sets standard to validate tokens
-- Greenstand can sell tokens
 - Tokens can be bought, soild and traded indipendent of Greenstand

 # Tree Token Value at Creation